software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 }
 ```

+{% endraw %}

 Explore the code in the `frontend` folder.
 You can start the Vite development server by runing the `npm run dev` command in the `frontend` folder.

 ## Designing REST API endpoints for user stories

 Next, let's consider what kind of REST API endpoints we need for the last three user stories.
-In the sixth user story, "As a student, I want to see a list of quizzes so that I know what kind of quizzes I can take", we need an lists all the quizzes.
+In the sixth user story, "{{site.sprint_2_user_story_6}}", we need an lists all the quizzes.
 To follow the REST API naming principles, we can implement a GET method endpoint `/api/quizzes`.
 We can add a `QuizRestController` class and implement the endpoint with a `getQuizzes` method.

-In the seventh user story, "As a student, I want to see a the questions of the quiz, so that I know the contents of the quiz", we need to display information of a quiz with a specific id.
+In the seventh user story, "{{site.sprint_2_user_story_7}}", we need to display information of a quiz with a specific id.
 For this use-case we can implement a GET method enpoint `/api/quizzes/{id}`.
 We also want to list the quiz-related questions.
 For this use-case we can implement a GET method endpoint `/api/quizzes/{id}/questions`.
 We can implement the endpoints with a `getQuizById` and a `getQuestionsByQuizId` method in the `QuizRestController` class.

-In the eighth user story, "As a student, I want to answer the quiz questions so that I can learn the correct answers", we need save the student's answer to the database.
+In the eighth user story, "{{site.sprint_2_user_story_8}}", we need save the student's answer to the database.
 Before implementing the endpoint we need to consider what kind of data we need to store about the student's answer.
 We want at least to know which questions the answer is related to, what's the answer text and whether the answer was correct or not (we could also infer this information from the question).
 So, we need to implement the appropriate JPA entity class and a JPA repository class first.
 Then, we can implement a POST method endpoint `/api/answers` for this use-case.
 We can add a `AnswerRestController` class and implement the endpoint with a `createAnswer` method.

 Before starting to implement the frontend features, we should test that the endpoints work as expected.
 GET method endpoints are easy to test with a web browser by just visiting the endpoint URL, for example <http://localhost:8080/api/quizzes>.
 POST method endpoints can be tested with tools such as [Postman](https://www.postman.com/).

+{: .highlight}

+> The last three user stories are related to the student dashboard and they should be implemented as a frontend application which uses REST API endpoints implemented in the backend.
+Use the Vite application in the `frontend` folder as the staring point of your implementation.

 {: .important-title }

 > Exercise 15
 >
+> Create two new labels: "frontend" and "backend".
+Add the "frontend" label for frontend-related tasks and the "backend" label for backend-related tasks.

+{: .important-title }

+> Exercise 16
+>
-> Come up with tasks for the sixth user story, "As a student, I want to see a list of quizzes so that I know what kind of quizzes I can take".
+> Plan the tasks for the sixth user story, "{{site.sprint_2_user_story_6}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise X to get tips for the implementation.
 >
-> Create an issue for each task and add them to the Sprint 2 Backlog project.
+> Create an issue for each task.
+Add the "task" label, the user story's label and either "frontend" or "backend" label for the issues.
+Add the issues to the Sprint 2 Backlog project.

 {: .important-title }

-> Exercise 16
+> Exercise 17
 >
-> Come up with tasks for the seventh user story, "As a student, I want to see a the questions of the quiz, so that I know the contents of the quiz".
+> Plan the tasks for the seventh user story, "{{site.sprint_2_user_story_7}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise X to get tips for the implementation.
 >
-> Create an issue for each task and add them to the Sprint 2 Backlog project.
+> Create an issue for each task.
+Add the "task" label, the user story's label and either "frontend" or "backend" label for the issues.
+Add the issues to the Sprint 2 Backlog project.

 {: .important-title }

-> Exercise 17
+> Exercise 18
 >
-> Come up with tasks for the eighth user story, "As a student, I want to answer the quiz questions so that I can learn the correct answers".
+> Plan the tasks for the eighth user story, "{{site.sprint_2_user_story_8}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise X to get tips for the implementation.
 >
-> Create an issue for each task and add them to the Sprint 2 Backlog project.
+> Create an issue for each task.
+Add the "task" label, the user story's label and either "frontend" or "backend" label for the issues.
+Add the issues to the Sprint 2 Backlog project.

 ## Cross-Origin Resource Sharing (CORS)

-In our case the frontend application's JavaScript file is served by the backend from URL of form `http://localhost:8080/frontend/renderRecommendationList-RANDOM_HASH.js`.
-The frontend application is sending requests using the `fetch` function to URLs that start with `http://localhost:8080`.
-That is, the JavaScript file is sending request to the _same origin_, which is `http://localhost:8080`.

-That's not case all the time.
-For example a Vite development server is serving the JavaScript files from an URL that starts with `http://localhost:5173`.
-If we would send a request from a frontend application served from the Vite development server to our backend, we would send a request to a _different origin_.
+The Vite development server is serving the JavaScript files from an URL that starts with `http://localhost:5173`.
+Our backend is accessible in the URL `http://localhost:8080`.
+When we send a request with the `fetch` function from the frontend to our backend, we send a request to a _different origin_.
 These kind of requests are called _cross-orgin_ requests.

 Web browsers don't allow `fetch` functions to send cross-origin requests by default.
-This is called the Same-origin Policy.
+This is called the _same-origin policy_.
 The reason for this is that cross-origin requests can cause [security issues](https://medium.com/@ehayushpathak/security-risks-of-cors-e3f4a25c04d7).
 We can however allow certain (or every) cross-origin request by using [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS).

 The idea of CORS is that the web browser "asks" the backend if cross-origin request from a certain origin is allowed by sending a special HTTP request.
 If backend allows the requests, then the web browser will send it.
 In a Spring Boot application we can use the [@CrossOrigin](https://spring.io/guides/gs/rest-service-cors/) annotation in the class or method level to allow cross-origin requests to certain or all paths of controller.